-This research was commissioned by Coinbase.
+This research was done in partnership with Coinbase.
 Make fast AUD deposits and withdrawals using PayID.
 Join 103 million+ customers.

 Finder's Consumer Cryptocurrency Report uses data from Finder's Consumer Sentiment Tracker (CST) to build a profile of the cryptocurrency market within Australia and consumer behaviour and attitudes towards it.